AnisaaE/SoftUni-React-Project/README.md

 3. Open another terminal and navigate to the `foodfly` folder within the project: `cd foodfly`.
 4. Install the project dependencies using npm or yarn: `npm install` or `yarn install`.
 5. Start the development server: `npm start` or `yarn start`.
-6. Access the application in your web browser at `http://localhost:3000`.
+6. Access the application in your web browser at `http://localhost:3000` and server at `http://localhost:3030`.
 ## Contribution Guidelines

 If you would like to contribute to the Foodfly project, please follow these guidelines: